Basic authentication documentation: Standard

 Password (required): Enter the password.
 Multiple layers of protection are in place, including AES 256 encryption, to keep your password safe.

-4. Test and save the connection
+E. Test and save the connection

-Ping method (optional): Select the HTTP method to use when making the ping request.
+HTTP method (optional): Select the HTTP method to use when making the ping request.

-Ping URI (required): Enter the relative URI to a specific resource, as documented in your app’s API guide.
+Relative URI (required): Enter the relative URI to a specific resource, as documented in your app’s API guide.
 (The ping URI is relative to the base URI.)
 This field is required for testing the connection.

 A success path is necessary only if your app returns errors outside of the standard 4xx and 5xx status codes.
 For example, Slack sets a field in the response body and returns a 200 HTTP status code, whether or not the ping HTTP request failed.
 In such cases, for the Ping success path value, you can specify the JSON path of a field in the response body that should instead be used to determine if a ping request succeeded.
 For example, if you are building a connection to the Slack API, set this field to ok (see Slack API docs for more info).

-Ping success values (optional): Enter the values to test whether a connection succeeded.
+Success values (optional): Enter the values to test whether a connection succeeded.
 This optional field is used in conjunction with the Ping success path field.
 The value found in the HTTP response at the path provided is compared against this list of success values.
 If there is an exact case-sensitive match of any of the values, then the request is considered successful.

 Click Test connection to try connecting before you save these values.
 If the connection fails, double-check the provided settings, and test again.